sevenysw/MathGeo2018/README.md

 We propose a new curvelet-based registration method to improve the precision of registration, especially for the data with heavy random noises.

+* DL_toolbox
+We propose a simultaneous dictionary learning and denoising method for seismic data.

 * DDTF3D:

 We study an application of the data-driven tight frame (DDTF) method to noise suppression and interpolation of high-dimensional seis- mic data.